Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - The noise reduction wasn't enabled when recording
 - The signal was just too weak (had crackling present while recording)

-### I saw an LRPT signal but got no SNR andor NOSYNC on the vitterbi
+### I saw an LRPT signal but got no SNR andor NOSYNC on the viterbi
 - If you received Meteor M2-4, the satellite might have switched the bitrate between this guide's latest commit and your RX.
 At the moment, it's best to:
     - Make a baseband recording, decode it after the pass
     - Record the pass using [SDR++](https://www.sdrpp.org/)'s meteor demodulator module then piping the generated .soft file through both LRPT pipelines (for 72k and 80k, in case it switched the bitrate again)